 So in my frustration I hadn't been able to convince the Pastors to let me come back.
 I wrote a bunch more articles, expressing my frustrations, and telling THE TRUTH!

 Then a young Christian woman from Harvest Baptist Church moved into my neighborhood in 2017, and I fell in love with her the moment I saw her.
 She recently did her hair, and looks like a glamour girl, and she is beautiful.
+She works hard, wears modest clothes, and is special to me.
 I won't explain it all again, because I share my story in this article.
 And also, I share my feelings in this article about Harvest.
 Well, the second woman wrote me a letter, and gave back my affectionate care-bear.
 Strangely, her letter seemed to say almost verbatim what the nurse's letter said, which was suspicious, leading me to believe that her pastors were behind both letters.
 As you can imagine, now I am really wanting to expose them for fake Bibles, Lordship Salvation and not letting me come back to church.
 What a mess!
 So now there are two women at Harvest Baptist Church that are dear to me, and I am not allowed to come to church, not even to sit quietly and listen to the sermons.
 Who wouldn't be upset?

 I mean, if the ladies don't like me, then they don't like me, what's the big deal?
 I have 100% respected both women, by never contacting them again (as they both requested).
 That is the hardest thing to do, but I am not a fool.
 Kindly, their pastors are playing God with my life, trying to own people.
 So be it, then I will continue to expose their church as a cult, since they are promoting the Alexandrian cult Bible versions (Note: I humbly disagree with Dr. Peter Ruckman on double-inspiration for the King James Bible, but he is 100% accurate concerning the Alexandrian versions).
 I gave the pastors of Harvest a solemn promise, that if they allowed me to return I would not be a root of bitterness in the church.
 I don't make promises often, because talk is cheap and promises are easily broken.
 So when I make a promise, I keep my word, which my family knows to be true.
 Through all the suffering I have endured in my life, it is easier for me to forgive and let go of grudges.
 God has forgiven me of so much!
 I pray that they would do the same at HBC.
 It doesn't matter what my motive is for exposing Harvest, as long as I am telling THE TRUTH!
 Forgive me if I seem arrogant, God knows I am not, I am just confident.
 No woman at Harvest will ever like me if their pastors are against me.
 I just wish we could all get along as brethren in Christ!
 I am a fighter, I admit, like God my Savior.
 Brother Lester Roloff: “Say what you will, God is a fighter!”
 Albeit, I long for fellowship with a local Baptist church, to love them and hopefully be loved back.